 This is far from comprehensive, but it aims to provide a solid starting point.

-Diagnosing specific network configuration errors was a focus.
-I covered all of the following:
+Diagnosing network configuration errors was a specific goal.
+I have covered the following:

 - static ARP entry needs fixing